Employee gets ticket in company car: Who pays?

 “Employers should also require current driver’s licenses and should check the driving record of anyone using a company car or driving on behalf of the company, and they should indicate that in an employee handbook,” Levey Frisch adds.

-She also notes that employees must know that “if they cause harm to another person while using a company vehicle that the company will promptly investigate and may discipline the employee up to and including termination of his/her employment.
-Employers should also make clear that they reserve the right to require drug testing of any employee following any work-related accident, including one involving use of company vehicles.”
-Looking for further assistance in formulating a policy?
+She also notes that employees must know the consequences of causing harm while using a company vehicle.
+The company will promptly investigate and may discipline the employee, potentially terminating their employment.
+Employers should also clarify their right to require drug testing after any work-related accident, including those involving company vehicles.
+Need more help creating a policy?
 Check out these Society for Human Resource Management (SHRM) suggestions regarding use of a company vehicle.